bitcraze/bitcraze-website/src/open-source-philosophy.md

 ## What “Open” Means for Us
 Open means multiple things, and we try to live up to each:

-- Semi-open hardware: Our board designs, expansion decks, schematics and component choices are published so you can inspect and modify.
 - Open software: Firmware, client libraries, and tools are available from our GitHub.
 Our repository overview lists dozens of them (firmware for STM32, NRF, clients in Python, mobile, etc)
+- Semi-open hardware: Our schematics and datasheets are published as PDFs so you can inspect and modify a design.
+We publish an expansion deck KiCad template you can build on.
 - Open tooling: We build using open-source tools and dependencies so there are no hidden black boxes.
 - Open community & contribution: You can raise issues, propose changes, submit pull requests.
 As we say: “Contribute your work – Open source is all about sharing and caring!”
 - Open knowledge: Documentation, tutorials and example projects are published so others can replicate, extend, and build upon.